Privoce/MockTaobaoTesting/Pods/SDWebImageSwiftUI/README.md

 To run the example using SwiftUI, following the steps:

-1. Open `SDWebImageSwiftUI.xcworkspace`, wait for SwiftPM finishing downloading the test dependency.
+1. Run `pod install` on root directory to install the dependency.
-2. Choose `SDWebImageSwiftUIDemo` (or other platforms) scheme and run the demo application.
+2. Open `SDWebImageSwiftUI.xcworkspace`, wait for SwiftPM finishing downloading the test dependency.

-Note: The `Podfile` here is because history we use CocoaPods to integrate libs into Demo, but now we use SPM.
+3. Choose `SDWebImageSwiftUIDemo` scheme and run the demo application.

 Since SwiftUI is aimed to support all Apple platforms, our demo does this as well, one codebase including: